Fredxingxing/fred-cli/README.md

 Then fred may not be right for you.

 ### ToDo
-add project to NPM
+1.add project to NPM
-make npm install to auto
+2.make npm install to auto
 add template.js